nicholschm/theodinprojectWiki/Contributing-Guide.md

 ##How to Contribute
 1. Find a [issue tagged with "help wanted"](https://github.com/TheOdinProject/theodinproject/labels/Help%20Wanted) to work on.
-Please comment on the issue to say you are working on it.
+Please comment on the issue to let others know you are working on it.

 2. Install the app on your local machine.